You May Prosper LLC

 The reality of the American dream today is bad enough, but it gets worse.
 With taxes and inflation consuming salaries, there is little left for savings.
 The meager savings that most families are able to put aside is often depleted by emergencies until all the children finish college and leave home.
 At this point parents are able to invest for about 20 years.
 For homeschoolers this is not even a possibility as most have such large families the last child does not leave until the parents are well into their sixties, leaving only a few years to invest.

-Richard Brooke in The Four Year Career made the point that if a family was able to invest $500 a month at 7% from age 30-70 they would have over $1.2 million at the age of 70.
+Richard Brooke in The Four Year Career made the point that if a family was able to invest $500 at 7% for 20 years, they will only have $261,983 at age 70.
 Before I continue, let me make it clear that $1.2 million is not enough money on which to retire.
 At age 85, my parents had more money than that and yet if our family had not taken care of them these past 10 years, my parents would have run out of money for their nursing home and become wards of the state.
 If this is not bad enough, consider how much worse it is for most of the population who are not able to invest until age 50.

 Richard Brooke continues that if a person at 50 invests $500 at 7% for 20 years, they will only have $260,463 at age 70.
 Of course even this paltry amount is only feasible if the companies invested in stay afloat.
 As we have seen in our lifetime, many companies that seemed solid went bankrupt overnight leaving investors empty handed.